The Association's Summer School normally has a two-year cycle, and we attempt to ensure that this cycle avoids clashing with the General Meetings.

 Tutors and Participants

-Because the Summer School takes a great deal of time, effort, and money to organise, and because graduate students are limited to participating in one Summer School, participants are selected on a competitive basis.
+Because the Summer School takes a great deal of time, effort, and money to organise, and because graduate students are limited to participating in one Summer School, diversity criteria will be applied to encourage the participation of applicants from regions that are currently underrepresented in mainstream social psychology.
+Also, participants will be selected on a competitive basis (e.g., first authorship of a paper in a scientific journal).
 A typical Summer School lasts for two weeks, and consists of five 'workshop' groups of students, with about 12 students in each group.
 The groups are organised around research themes, and each group is supervised by a tutor whose own research specialisation falls within that theme.
 This tutor is usually assisted by a second person, who is often recruited from the university staff of institutions in the host country.
 Efforts are made by the Summer School organiser (who is appointed to this role by the Executive Committee) to achieve a balance of research themes, so that the discipline of social psychology is as far as possible covered.
 Normally no more than one current member of the Executive Committee acts as a tutor at summer schools, and the academic programme of the school is devised in consultation with the Executive Committee.

 Summer School Activities

 The intention is that each of the five workshop groups receives specialist instruction in a particular research topic, and that on the basis of this instruction members of the group design one or more empirical studies that would address key theoretical questions.
 Given that the schools take place in the summer months, when the supply of potential research participants is limited, it is usually only possible for students to conduct pilot research during the Summer School.
 The summer school organiser may set aside some sources of support towards the later extension of the planned research at one or more of the participants' home universities.

 If you are interested in hosting the next Summer School in 2024, please follow this link for more information.
 Applications will close on September 15, 2023.